Angels (Neon Genesis Evangelion): Tabris

 Tabris (タブリス, Taburisu) goes by the name of Kaworu Nagisa, and becomes the replacement pilot of Eva-02 after Asuka's mental breakdown.
 After arriving in Tokyo-3, Tabris becomes a friend of Shinji Ikari, but betrays him and takes possession of Eva-02 in an attempt to break into the Terminal Dogma, where it believes Adam is kept.
 Upon discovering the giant guarded in Nerv is Lilith, Tabris decides to stop its attack and entrusts its fate to Shinji's Unit 01, allowing itself to be killed.
 Writer Virginie Nebbia compared Kaworu's role to Perolynga and Metron from Ultraseven.
 According to the Nuctemeron of Apollonius of Tyana, Tabris is a demon and the angel of free will.
 This is reflected in Evangelions Tabris's decision to die at the hands of Shinji.
 Nuctemeron also mentions a demon called Cahor, pronounced Kahoru (カホル) in Japanese, which is referred to as the angel of deception, a detail the Evangelion Chronicle encyclopedia relates to Tabris' deceptive, anthropomorphic appearance.

 Like Arael and Armisael, who both attempt to make contact with Asuka's and Rei's souls, Kaworu aggressively tries to touch Shinji's thoughts, but through peaceful human exchange rather than an open attack.
 Tabris claims that the Angels' AT Fields are the light of the soul and "the walls of the heart," possessed by everyone, so it neutralizes Shinji's AT Field by eliminating the emotional barriers around his metaphorical heart.
-Following previous Angels, which have taken various forms, Tabris adopted the form of a man by gathering information from its predecessors.
+Yūichirō Oguro, editor of supplementary materials for the Japanese home video editions of the series, hypothesized that the Angels could rapidly alter their forms and abilities to suit their environments or objectives, possibly through an accelerated form of evolution.
+He interpreted the preceding Angels as having explored different forms before Kaworu, the final Angel, attained the same form as humans.
+Oguro also linked Kaworu to the preceding Angels' interest in the human mind, suggesting that he may represent the completed form resulting from their accumulation of information about human psychology.
+Scholar Gavin McDowell further argued that Kaworu's revelation that he carries Adam's soul echoes Paul the Apostle's theology, which presents Christ as the new Adam.

 Lilin

 Lilim (リリム, Ririmu), or Lilin (リリン, Ririn), is the name used by Kaworu Nagisa to refer to human beings.
-In the movie The End of Evangelion, it is revealed humans are the eighteenth and final Angel, and direct descendants of Lilith.
+In the movie The End of Evangelion, it is revealed that humans are the eighteenth and final Angel, and direct descendants of Lilith.
 According to rabbinic scriptures, the Lilim, known as Lilin, are the children of Adam and his first wife, Lilith.